-(2)Judges must engage in the reform and modernisation of the system of the delivery of justice.
+- (1) A judiciary must be prepared to be fully accountable for the delivery of justice to the highest standards which the resources provided to the judiciary make possible.
+In the UK the judiciary sets out what it is doing in an annual report10 and is prepared to answer questions about it to Parliament.11 - (2) Judges must engage in the reform and modernisation of the system of the delivery of justice.
 There is at present an unparalleled opportunity for each judiciary to be at the forefront of deploying technology which must be seized.
 There is of course a risk, for most types of reform will generate opposition.
 For example, when judges seek to curtail the cost of litigation, either by a fixed cost regime or by costs budgeting (both of which have been attempted in the UK), it is inevitable that some lawyers will oppose the curtailment of costs.
-It can forcibly be argued that issues such as these are policy issues and judges run the risk of alienating the profession or of making themselves unpopular.
+It can forcibly be argued that issues such as these are policy issues and judges run the risk of alienating the profession or of making themselves unpopular.12 he is seldom remembered for this.13 He attacked with equal vigour every occasion of delay or expense; reform of practices at the bar was his first aim.
+As was said of him:

 However, despite these risks, the judiciary must be proactive in reform.
 They must also provide the leadership in the major changes that will soon come to legal education and legal practice consequent upon the technological revolution.
-Judges must recall that in the 18th century, Lord Mansfield, without doubt one of the greatest common law Chief Justices, was a great reformer of procedure, though he is seldom remembered for this.
-He attacked with equal vigour every occasion of delay or expense; reform of practices at the bar was his first aim.
-As was said of him:
+Judges must recall that in the 18th century, Lord Mansfield, without doubt one of the greatest common law Chief Justices, was a great reformer of procedure, though